Lightstreamer/Lightstreamer-kafka-connector/README.md

 In particular, the Kafka Connector supports message validation for _Avro_, _JSON_, and _Protobuf_ which can be specified through:

-- Local schema files (_Avro_ and _JSON_ only): Use this option when you have predefined schemas stored locally and do not require a centralized schema management system.
+- Local schema (or binary descriptor) files: Use this option when you have predefined schemas stored locally and do not require a centralized schema management system.
 - The _Confluent Schema Registry_: Opt for this when you need a centralized repository to manage and validate schemas across multiple applications and environments.

 The Kafka Connector enables the independent deserialization of keys and values, allowing them to have different formats.
 Additionally:

 - Message validation against the Confluent Schema Registry can be enabled separately for the key and value (through [`record.key.evaluator.schema.registry.enable` and `record.value.evaluator.schema.registry.enable`](#recordkeyevaluatorschemaregistryenable-and-recordvalueevaluatorschemaregistryenable))
-- Message validation against local schema files must be specified separately for the key and the value (through [`record.key.evaluator.schema.path` and `record.value.evaluator.schema.path`](#recordkeyevaluatorschemapath-and-recordvalueevaluatorschemapath))
+- Message validation against local schema (or binary descriptor) files must be specified separately for the key and the value (through [`record.key.evaluator.schema.path` and `record.value.evaluator.schema.path`](#recordkeyevaluatorschemapath-and-recordvalueevaluatorschemapath)).
+In addition, using Protobuf also requires the specification of the [message type name](#recordkeyevaluatorprotobufmessagetype-and-recordvalueevaluatorprotobufmessagetype).

-> [!IMPORTANT]
-> When using Avro or Protobuf formats, schema validation is mandatory:
-> - For Protobuf: The Confluent Schema Registry must be enabled as the only validation option.
-> - For Avro: You can either enable the Confluent Schema Registry or provide local schema files.

 #### Support for Key Value Pairs (KVP)